Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Simulation Studies

 In this section, we examine the proposed methods through three distinct simulation settings.
 These simulations are designed to provide insight into the performance of the methods under different conditions.

-In Simulation 1, we explore how positivity violations exacerbate bias in causal estimates, particularly when the outcome models are misspecified.
-Simulation 2 examines the impact of positivity violations on causal estimation by comparing scenarios with and without positivity violations.
+In Simulation 1, we explore how positivity violations exacerbate bias in estimation, particularly when the outcome models are misspecified.
+Simulation 2 examines the impact of positivity violations on estimation by comparing scenarios with and without positivity violations.
 Simulation 3 investigates the methods in a more complex setting, incorporating multiple confounders and intricate data-generating processes.